kiosion/dotfiles/README.md

 ## What's inside

-A lot.
-Check them out in the file browser above to see what components may work for you.
+A lot of files.
+Check out the file browser above to see what parts of my config may work for you.

 ## Components
 I've tried to split this repo into individual components, to make it easier on myself to install, and to make it more modular for customising.